AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 For your integration, you should validate your click-through data to make sure that all pages on your site are properly tracking click-throughs.

-In [!DNL Analytics], one of the easiest ways to validate [!DNL Analytics for Advertising] tracking is to compare clicks to instances using the "Clicks to AMO ID Instances" calculated metric, which is calculated as follows:
+In [!DNL Analytics], one of the easiest ways to validate [!DNL Analytics for Advertising] tracking is to compare clicks to instances using a "Clicks to [!UICONTROL AMO ID Instances]" calculated metric, which is calculated as follows:

 ```
-Clicks to AMO ID Instances = (AMO ID Instances / AMO Clicks)
+Clicks to [!UICONTROL AMO ID Instances] = ([!UICONTROL AMO ID Instances] / Adobe Advertising Clicks)
 ```

 [!UICONTROL AMO ID Instances] represents the number of times that [AMO IDs](ids.md) are tracked on the site.
 Each time an ad is clicked, an AMO ID (`s_kwcid`) parameter is added to the landing page URL.
 The number of [!UICONTROL AMO ID Instances], therefore, is analogous to the number of clicks and can be validated against actual ad clicks.
 We typically see an 80% match rate for [!DNL Search, Social, & Commerce] and a 30% match rate for [!DNL DSP] traffic (when filtered to include only click-through [!UICONTROL AMO ID Instances]).
 The difference in expectations between search and display can be explained by the expected traffic behavior.
 Search captures intent, and, as such, users usually intend to click on the search results from their query.
 Users who see a display or online video ad, however, are more likely to click the ad unintentionally and then either bounce from the site or abandon the new window that loads before the page activity is tracked.